bogaudio/BogaudioModules/README.md

   - "Pitched" (the default): the upper and lower frequencies of the band are equally distant from the center frequency in pitch (octaves and semitones), with a maxmimum of 2 octaves.
   - "Linear": the upper and lower frequencies are equally distant in HZ from the center frequency, with a maximum of 2000HZ.

+Note: due to limitations in the filter's implementation, it has a couple workarounds in place to avoid problems:
+  - The cutoff frequency uses a slew limiter (it has limit on how fast it can change), such that it takes approximately 100ms to move the cutoff from fully closed to fully open (or the opposite).
+  - There is a fixed two-pole highpass filter on the filter output, at a cutoff of 80hz.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the IN input.

 #### LVCF